horarodriguezz/guarda-landing/README.md

 4. npm start - runs the production build locally
 5. npm export - export the app to static HTML files which can be deployed without the need of a nodejs server

+## FORM POST REQUEST

+The form in the last of the page makes a post request to the URL defined in the environment variable NEXT_PUBLIC_FORM_POST_URL.
+It sends
+a body with the following fields:

+1. name
+2. phone
+3. email
+4. company
+5. message

+Once it sends the request, expect a response status 2xx in order to show the "succesfull modal" to the user other status codes will not trigger the modal.
+If the fetch fails, will show the modal but the message will be "There was an error please try again".

 ### To change the favicon simply replace the favicon.ico in the /public folder, be care to use the same name "favicon.ico"